How to Get on College Mailing Lists

-By participating in College Board’s free Student Search Service®, colleges can send you information to help you find a school that's a good fit for you.
-Follow the instructions below to start receiving letters and emails from colleges.
+By participating in College Board’s free Student Search Service®, colleges and universities can send you information to help you find a school that's a good fit for you.
+Follow the instructions below to start receiving letters and emails from colleges and universities.

 How do I participate?